blckraven/blckraven/README.md

 ### Hi there

 - 🌱 I’m learning penetration testing and take part in bug bounty
-- 🔭 I’m currently working on: secret project releted to bug bounty and penetration testing
+- 🔭 I’m currently working on: secret project releted to bug bounty and penetration testing (Trinity)